cambiotraining/bacterial-genomics/materials/21-assembly_qc.md

 ::: {.callout-tip}
 ## Learning Objectives

-After this section you should be able to:

 - List common indicators to assess the quality of a genome assembly.
 - Discuss general assembly statistics that can be used to assess genome contiguity and completeness.
-- Examine assembly graphs and use them to determine the contiguity of an assembly.
-- Apply specialised software to assess the genome completeness as well as potential contamination.

 :::